CodeYourFuture/CYF-Coursework-Template/HOW_TO_MARK.md

 ### 1.1) Where to find solutions?

-You can find the solution to this coursework in a repository with the same name as this but with `-Solution` after the name.
+Add `-Solution` to the end of a repo url to find the solution.

-For example, for this repo:
+For this repo:

 https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week1

-The solutions would be found in:
+Find the solution here:

 https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week1-Solution

-**If you do not have access to these repositories** then please contact your City Coordinator to get access to our Github Team.
+**If you do not have access to these repositories** Contact your City Coordinator to get access to our Github Team.

 ### 1.2) Using the Solutions Repo

-In these repositories you will find solutions to each weeks coursework.
-These solutions are example answers and will not be the exact solution that students give.
-You should use it to inform your feedback of the coursework.
+These solutions are example answers not the only correct answers.
+Use them to inform your feedback on the coursework.

-Additionally, you will find marking guides in these places
+Look for marking guides in these places:

 - The `marking` folder - Used to store multiple guides on marking
 - `marking.md` file - Used to store notes on common problems we're trying to address